rrousselGit/provider/README.md

 Since the 3.0.0, there is a new kind of provider: `ProxyProvider`.

-`ProxyProvider` is a provider that combines multiple values from other providers into a new object, and sends the result to `Provider`.
+`ProxyProvider` is a provider that combines multiple values from other providers into a new object and sends the result to `Provider`.

-That new object will then be updated whenever one of the providers it depends on updates.
+That new object will then be updated whenever one of the providers depends on updates.

 The following example uses `ProxyProvider` to build translations based on a counter coming from another provider.

 ```dart
 Widget build(BuildContext context) {